 A milking barn, stable or parlor shall be provided on all dairy farms in which the milking herd shall be housed during milking time operations.
-(For applicability to AMIs, refer to Appendix Q. of this Ordinance.)
 The areas used for milking purposes shall:

 1. Have floors constructed of concrete or equally impervious materials.
 Provided, convalescent (maternity) pens located in milking areas of stanchion-type barns may be used when they comply with the guidelines specified in Appendix C., III. of this Ordinance.